DanielMeixner/MLOps/instructions.md

     ```
 1. Adjust some placeholders if required.
 1. Save the file and push it.
-1. Find the IP of your service and call your model which is now hosted on ACI using e.g. a Http Post using Postman.
+1. Find the IP of your service and call your model which is now hosted on AKS using e.g. a Http Post using Postman.
 1. To find your IP run
     ```
     az aks get-credentials -n CLUSTERNAME -g RESOURCEGROUPNAME